threeshoes/Course-Project/README.md

-<h1>This is a repository containing documentation for a school project.
+<h1>Course Project Final

+<h3>This repository contains the final favorites website for the course project.